 Another major challenge was managing the security of the accommodation blocks, because each athlete was issued one key that opened the main door plus a specific room key to their apartment.
 Several approval processes were put in place to indicate which key belonged to which block building, all of which needed to be colour coordinated.
-However, as the architectural numbers often conflicted with the wayfinding TO2015 created such numbers, to ensure ease of identification for confidence within the the maintenance team, the system crossgoverning bodies that they referenced each key with the FM team's were able to move from designations for rooms. the usual daily reporting schedule to only being In practice this meant that, if an athlete had required to meet with the their suite key but no idea where they were, and officials every three days needed assistance in their room, the facilities team could identify from the code that they were, for instance, in the north tower, block 11 on the fifth floor, and despatch a repair person straight there.
+However, as the architectural numbers often conflicted with the wayfinding numbers, to ensure ease of identification for the maintenance team, the system cross-referenced each key with the FM team's designations for rooms.

+In practice this meant that, if an athlete had their suite key but no idea where they were, and needed assistance in their room, the facilities team could identify from the code that they were, for instance, in the north tower, block 11 on the fifth floor, and despatch a repair person straight there.
-Says Paez:

-"With this system it meant that even if we were told: 'I don't know where I am.
-I have to go look outside my suite,' you could just ask 'Where's your key?
+Says Paez: "With this system it meant that even if we were told: 'I don't know where I am.
+I must go look outside my suite,' you could just ask 'Where's your key?
 Can you read your key?
-Okay, and then we know exactly where you are and we can go from there.'
+Okay, and then we know exactly where you are, and we can go from there.'

 "It sounds like such a small thing, but at the end of the day it's those small items that can inundate you when it comes to the hands-on operation of the facility, so we worked in tandem to solve them."

-Paez's role within the Village was to help facilitate the services between many of the departments, so she was very close in terms of communication with the delegates and the athletes, and is pleased to report she received plenty of positive feedback.
+Paez's role within the Village was to help facilitate the services between many of the departments, so she was very close in terms of communication with the delegates and the athletes and is pleased to report she received plenty of positive feedback.

 "In fact, I think we've set the bar," says Paez, "and a true testament to that is we had daily meetings with the representatives for each country, and during those meetings in previous Games, you would always have somebody complain, often rightfully so, as these Villages were new and untried.

-"But what set us apart was that there came a point where they said, 'Well, there aren't that many issues, so let's postpone the daily meeting to maybe every other day'.
+But what set us apart was that there came a point where they said, 'Well, there aren't that many issues, so let's postpone the daily meeting to maybe every other day'.
 Towards the end we had meetings that were postponed to the third or the fourth day, just because we were getting praise, rather than complaints.